Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 WireGuard in particular is highly secure and has undergone several technical audits to prove this.
 So if you’re security-conscious, you can switch to this protocol instead of using the default Hydra option.

-Betternet is also compatible with Tor browser, adding another layer of potential anonymity.
+Betternet is also compatible with the Tor browser, adding another layer of privacy protection.

 Premium users get access to 24/7 support, which is an improvement over earlier versions of the service.
 However, there’s still no live chat option, which would be nice to see in a premium VPN service.